shashankkoppar/gcpDemo/README.md

 This script does following things in order:

 ```
-Create two GCP clusters.
+Create two namespaces in GCP cluster.
+Create networkpolicy to acheive name isolation!
 Git clone ruby-sinatra sample application and create Docker image.
-Deploy the application to both clusters and expose it using ingress.
+Deploy the application to both namespaces and expose it using ingress.
 Perform a small load test and check horizontal pod scaling in action for both deployments.
 Create a new node pool to upgrade cluster.
 Cordon and drain the old nodes.